BalaKarthickji/Tosca-FakerLibrary-Integration/README.md

 Use the module Faker Address Generator, then give the value as coun for the attribute Country with action mode as 'Buffer'.

-When running this test step, we will get a random country stored in a buffer named coun If you have any queries, feel free to reach out to me via https://www.linkedin.com/in/contactbalaji/
+When running this test step, we will get a random country stored in a buffer named coun.
+If you have any queries, feel free to reach out to me via https://www.linkedin.com/in/contactbalaji/